-and d I never knew!
-I’m now orange-chicken enlightened!
-I set out to make a copycat of it that was easy but that also rivaled your favorite take-out.
-I think I nailed it because this is one of the best meals I’ve made in my kitchen in a very long time.
+If you love Panda Express Orange Chicken, you are about to be extremely happy.
+Giddy!
+I set out to make a copycat recipe of Orange Chicken that is easy but that also rivals my favorite take-out.
+I totally nailed it because this is one of the best meals I’ve made in my kitchen in a very long time.
 I could not stop eating it once I started.

 Use low-sodium soy sauce.